18 Again!: Cast

+Production

+The film was announced under the working title of Eighteen Again with George Burns set to star and inspired by Burns' recording of the song I Wish I Was Eighteen Again.

 Reception

 Roger Ebert gives the film a score of 1 and a half out of 4.
 He compares it to Like Father Like Son and Vice Versa, calling Vice Versa the best of the three, by far.
 He stated, "The whole project seems to have been enveloped in a miasma of good intentions and heartwarming sentiments.
 There’s no edge, no bite and none of the inspired body language that made 'Vice Versa' so special.
 The movie makes no attempt to really imagine what it would be like to inhabit another body; it just springs the gimmick on us and starts unreeling its sitcom plot.
 Although Burns is, of course, a beloved institution, and any opportunity to see him is welcome, he is not given much to do in the movie, and he doesn’t do much with it...No real effort has been made to find any differences between Burns and the character he plays in this movie."

 Janet Maslin was critical of the film for leaving George Burns in a coma when he is who the audience came to see, and says that it "isn't successfully aimed at anyone in particular".

 18 Again! holds a 29% rating on Rotten Tomatoes based on 7 reviews.
+Review aggregator website, Metacritic, gives the film a 32/100 based on 10 reviews.